Mark-Elliott5/odin-recipes/README.md

     out of all the HTML knowledge I have learned thus far, which does not include CSS or Javascript.
-I hope that this website demonstrates my knowledge of relative and absolute linking, tags, attributes, and well-formatted, logical, readable code.
+I hope that this website demonstrates my knowledge of relative and absolute linking, tags, attributes, and well-formatted, logical, readable markup language.
 I also intend to make extensive use of the command line when possible, using commands such as mkdir, rm, cp, mv, gh, and git.
 Evidence of its use will not be visible in the code of this project but will further enhance my